-Flaxseeds are more well–known than chia, and have been studied longer.
+Flaxseeds are better known than chia and have been studied longer.
 So which one is better?
 The only way to find out was to do a side–by–side comparison of their nutrition, protein, and fiber content, along with their calories, taste, and cooking versatility.

-While flaxseeds have more protein, there are some differences in the quality.
+While flaxseeds have more protein than chia, there are some differences in the quality.
 Chia seeds are considered a complete protein because they contain all the essential amino acids, while flaxseeds do not.
 (Essential amino acids can't be made from the body, so you have to get them from your diet.)

-Omega-3 EPA and DHA are important for cardiovascular health; brain health and development; and good eyes and eyesight.
+Omega-3 EPA and DHA are essential for cardiovascular health; brain health and development; and good eyes and eyesight.

 Chia seeds are higher in fiber with 10.6 grams vs. 7.6 grams in flaxseeds.
 Why is dietary fiber so important?
 Fiber is needed for bowel regularity, colon detoxification, and to eliminate toxins from your body.More fiber can also mean more weight loss.
 Studies show that getting more fiber into your meal makes you feel more satisfied, and full longer.3

 Below is a detailed, nutritional comparison of chia seeds and flaxseeds.
 As you can see, the winner in the vitamin category is flaxseeds, with high amounts of folate and choline.
 In the mineral category, it's a mixed bag, with chia seeds winning in calcium and phosphorus, and flaxseeds in magnesium and potassium.

 |Vitamin K||1.2 mcg||n/a|

 |Pantothenic Acid||0.3 mg||n/a|